Siliguri Junction–Radhikapur Express

-The 75706/05 Siliguri Junction - Radhikapur Express is an DEMU Express train belonging to Indian Railways Northeast Frontier Railway zone that runs between and of West Bengal in India.
+The 75706/05 Siliguri Junction–Radhikapur Express is an DEMU Express train belonging to Indian Railways Northeast Frontier Railway zone that runs between and of West Bengal in India.
 It was launched by Honourable Prime Minister of India, Shri Narendra Modi on 9 March 2024 in Siliguri.

 It operates as train number 75706 from Siliguri Junction to Radhikapur and as train number 75705 in the reverse direction serving the states of Bihar & West Bengal.

 Service

 The train starts from at 06:00 am and arrives at at 11:00 am.

-For reverse direction the train leaves Radhikapur at 16:00 pm and arrives at Siliguri Junction at 21:30 pm.
+For reverse direction the train leaves Radhikapur at 16:00 and arrives at Siliguri Junction at 21:30.

 Route

 The route of this train is as follows: